List of Digimon Adventure characters: Digital World

-Leomon's rival and a Champion-level ogre Digimon living on File Island.
+Leomon's rival and a Champion-level ogre-themed Digimon living on File Island.
 He is a brutish, aggressive character, but shows a sense of honor and admiration for Leomon.
-They are possessed by Devimon, but are freed after Devimon's defeat.
-After Joe and Mimi recruit Ogremon, he helps them defeat MetalEtemon and later Piedmon before becoming a wanderer after Apocalymon's defeat.
-In Digimon Adventure Tri, Ogremon was infected and goes berserk and attacks Mimi and Palmon in the Real World, but Leomon was able to push him back to the Digital World.
+He started off as a evil Digimon who served willingly under Devimon.
+When Tai found himself back in Japan following Etemon's defeat, he was seen in the Real World just before Tai returned to the DigiWorld.
+He was later seen in Puppetmons forest where he was injured and Joe and Mimi encountered him while treating his wounds, regardless of his past actions.
+He joins a group of Digimon to face the Dark Masters and helps defeat MetalEtemon and later Piedmon before becoming a wanderer after Apocalymon's defeat.
+In Digimon Adventure tri., Ogremon was infected and goes berserk and attacks Mimi and Palmon in the Real World, but Leomon was able to push him back to the Digital World.
 In the 2020 Adventure series, Ogremon is a servant to Devimon who uses a Coredramon Blue as his steed.
 He puts up a great battle with Greymon, only to be abruptly interrupted by an arriving MetalTyrannomon.
-Ogremon manages to be wiped out by MetalTyrannomon, but later survives in the series and becomes Rebellimon, living in the out lands of the Digital World.
+Ogremon manages to be wiped out by MetalTyrannomon, but later survives in the series and becomes the ogre/motorcycle-themed Rebellimon, living in the out lands of the Digital World.
 He regains the memory of Tai and Agumon's previous battle.
 He tries to defeat an outlaw named Boltmon, but was easily beaten by him.
 During Boltmon's rematch with Rebellimon, Cutemon aids him and helps him get his revenge on Boltmon, and succeeds to defeat him.